origo-map/origo-documentation/content/controls.md

 `exportable` | layer setting.
 Boolean, default is true `groupName` | the group will be created if it doesn't exist.
 Default is 'none' `groupTitle` | title for the group, groupName must also be set.
-Default is 'Ritlager' `isActive` | activate the control at start.
+Default is 'Ritlager' `draggable` | make the group draggable (if created by this control).
+Boolean, default is true `isActive` | activate the control at start.
 Boolean, default is false `layerTitle` | name of layer.
 Default is 'Ritlager' `multipleLayers` | if the user should be able to add multiple draw layers.
 Boolean, default is false